Answers to your most common questions

 6. Can I bring my car?

-If you are going to live in the Hendrefoelan Student Village or Beck House parking is available in these residences (for residents only).
-There is no parking for residents or students on the Singleton Campus.
-Students living in the Singleton Campus Residences are NOT able to bring cars.
+If you are going to live in the Hendrefoelan Student Village or Beck House, parking is available in these residences (for residents only).
+There is no parking for residents or students on the Singleton Campus or on the Bay Campus.
+Students living on Campus Residences are NOT able to bring cars.
 You do not need a car to get around Swansea - there is a frequent bus service from the main Campus and the Student Village to the City Centre and Gower.

 - If you want to change rooms within your current residence, or move to another residence, or are not happy in your accommodation for any reason then you should come to Residential Services and complete a transfer request form.
 If the situation is more serious, you can request to talk to someone in private who will be able to listen and advise you.